Dotnet-Boxed/Templates/Docs/API.md

 ## Optional Feature Selection

 The ASP.NET Core API project template uses `dotnet new` to enable you to turn features of the project template on or off.
-Literally everything can be turned on or off with the click of a button for a truly personalized project.
 Find out more about `dotnet new` [here](http://rehansaeed.com/custom-project-templates-using-dotnet-new/).

 #### API